Piper Alpha: In the media

 The documentary film Fire in the Night was also released in 2013.
 It was made by Berriff McGinty Films and co-produced by STV.
 Producer and cameraman Paul Berriff had been with Sea King Rescue 138 during the filming of the Rescue series.

 In 2017, the episode "Oil Rig Explosion" of the Smithsonian Channel documentary series Make It Out Alive! focused on the disaster, with interviews to, among others, Geoff Bollands, Iain Letham, Charles Haffey, and Paul Berriff.

 In 2018, a special edition of the Monopoly board game was released to commemorate the 30th anniversary of the tragedy.
 It was sponsored by a number of companies working in the North Sea offshore oil and gas industry, including majors such as Shell, whose Brent platforms substituted for the four train station squares.
 The game release was part of a fundraiser for the maintenance costs of the memorial in Hazlehead Park.
 The box lid prominently featured Piper Alpha imagery and a "Piper Alpha 30th Anniversary" title, which led the game to be referred to as the "Piper Alpha Monopoly".
 The reactions of some of the survivors and victims' families were negative, calling the game "callous" and a "sick joke".
 The game was re-released with a different design to clarify that it was really an oil-and-gas (and not a Piper Alpha-themed) Monopoly edition.

 Also in 2018, the disaster was featured on the History documentary series James Nesbitt's Disasters That Changed Britain.
 Testimonials were heard from survivors and relatives of victims.

 In 2023, to mark the 35th anniversary, writer Mike Gibb adapted his stage play as a novel titled I Had Never Heard a City Cry Before, a quote from the script.

 In 2025, Disaster at Sea: The Piper Alpha Story, a three-part documentary, was broadcast on BBC Two.

+In 2026, Silent Hill: Townfall, a video game in the Silent Hill franchise, took heavy inspiration from the location and events of Piper Alpha.